Post16 Provision Budget

 Who can apply?

-Anyone working directly with the young person who has an input directly or indirectly to the PEP (e.g. education provider, Designated Member of Staff, Social Worker, Foster Carer)
+KCC Professionals working directly with the young person who have an input directly or indirectly to the PEP (e.g. Social Worker, providing above criteria is met)

-To make an application please complete the Post16 Provision Budget Form
+To make an application please complete the Post 16 Funding Application Form